 Unfortunately I was wrong.
 It will be difficult to argue that the conviction of Sean Duffy has made a significant impact on the numbers of internet trolling in the UK.
 In fact, what we are experiencing in the past 5 months since the conviction is an intensification of the problem.

-There is a general belief, which unfortunately is supported by strong evidence that the criminal justice system is not equipped to deal with such matters mainly due to lack of resources.
+As an harassment lawyer, I believe (and unfortunately my belief is supported by strong evidence) that the criminal justice system is not equipped to deal with cases of online harassment mainly due to the lack of resources.
 We have evidence to indicate that some police forces, may even have a policy of sending individuals who complain about internet trolling home, without even registering their complaint in the books, let alone conducting any sort of investigation.

 Increasing sentences or giving police more powers without first dramatically increasing their budget to enable them to deal with this whole new area of policing would be a waste of an opportunity.